 How to get started in UX Design?
 That’s an excellent question.
 Although the number of design resources for beginners grows rapidly, I firmly believe that they do not offer the right approach to the problem.
-UX Design is a holistic approach to product & service development that requires solid background of the right thinking habits, rather than just a set of hard skills.
+UX Design is a holistic approach to product & service development that requires a solid background of the right thinking habits, rather than just a set of hard skills.
 Take a look at the list below and let me know your thoughts.

 How to get started in UX Design?